aglavic/genx/genx/README.txt

 =============
  * Add option to edit the script in an external editor
  * Fix issue of GenX crashing if incompatible locals are specified in system configuration #187
+ * Fix bug that caused script editing issues on some platforms #188

 Changes 3.5.5
 =============